Skip to content

 ├── scion-opencode OpenCode harness

-└── scion-codex Codex harness
+├── scion-codex Codex harness

 Terminal window

-image-build/scripts/build-images.sh --registry ghcr.io/myorg --push
+image-build/scripts/build-images.sh --registry ghcr.io/myorg --push --target all

-# Configure Scion to use them
+# When pushing, configure Scion to use them

 scion config set image_registry ghcr.io/myorg